In This Article:

 Under Pages, you can set an SEO Title and Meta Description for each user-generated page under the SEO tab.

-• A short piece of text that describes the page's content.
+• A short summary of the page’s content.

 • The SEO Titles and Descriptions for both the Blog and Recipe are automatically generated based on the content of the page.